Go 1.26

 lut := dict{ "a": 10, "b": 20} // map literal

-You can also create pointer literals but only composite types.
+You can also create pointer literals but only for composite types.

 pLoc := &point{x:1, y:2} // ptr to struct literal